 The Inclusive Child Care Project of the Oregon Council on Developmental Disabilities works with partners to support inclusion of children with special needs in child care settings.
 They have a special interest in estimating child care usage and perceptions of parents of children with disabilities.
-The Oregon Commission on Children and Families works closely with the Oregon Council on Developmental Disabilities and with local counties on early childhood planning and building the supply of hard-to-find child care.
-The Commission is currently funding local projects aimed at increasing the supply of quality childcare.

 A team of agencies has developed the research methods and information dissemination strategies the Partnership uses to explain child care dynamics to decision-makers.
 The Partnership analyzes data from a wide range of sources to provide decision-makers information on child care supply, demand, price, and other key aspects of child care system functioning.
 The Oregon Child Care Research Partnership hosts the annual Child Care Researchers’ Roundtable that brings researchers from universities, state agencies, and other organizations together with policy-makers and practitioners for a day of sharing of Oregon child care research.

 The Family Policy Program at Oregon State University (OSU) provides coordination to the Research Partnership and does the biennial analysis that results in Profiles of Child Care and Education in Oregon and, produces the biennial market price study, provides benchmark estimates, and works with partners on other child care research.